Starting An Automatic Car With A Bad Starter

 3. Push start the car:

-If tapping the starter doesn’t work, another option is to push start the car.
-This requires another person to help you.
+If tapping the starter doesn’t work, another option to get your car running is push-starting.

 4. Use a starter fluid: